DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. **Stunned** If a Dealer is hit by a critical attack, they make a DR 3 Conviction Check at the start of their turn vs their  own TC.
-If failed, they may either move or make one action on their turn, not both.
+If failed, they may either move or make one Action on their turn, not both.
 Some creatures can cause the Stunned Condition as part of their attacks.

-2. **Entangled** A Dealer may expend an action to make a DR 3 Strength check.
-Until they are successful, they may not move.
+2. **Entangled** A Dealer may expend a Major Action to make a DR 3 Strength check.
+Until they are successful, they may not move and any Agility Checks are made with Lower Hand.

-3. **Knocked Down** A Dealer must expend an action to get up.
+3. **Knocked Down** A Dealer must expend a Minor Action to get up.
 Their movement speed is halved, rounding up.
-When Knocked Down, attackers within 1 space draw with Upper Hand (1) and attackers further than 1 space away draw with Lower Hand (1).
+All Strength and Agility Checks are made with Lower Hand.
+When Knocked Down, attackers within 1 space draw with Upper Hand and attackers further than 1 space away draw with Lower Hand.

 4. **Blinded, Deafened** At the start of their turn, a Dealer makes a DR 3 Intuition Check vs. their TC.
 If they fail, they draw Lower Hand (3) for any action requiring the